Retirement – making it the best part of your life!

 By Dee Chan, Financial Advisor Personal risk management is a critical foundation stone of any financial plan.
 The key personal insurances are: Life insurance.
 This pays a lump sum benefit when you die.
 Total and permanent disability insurance (TPD).
 A lump sum is paid if you meet the policy definition of being totally and permanently […]

-Blueprint Wealth held its 2nd annual Girls’ Night In fundraiser event on Saturday the 21 October 2017.
-The team is pleased to share they raised $4,580 for supporting partner, Cancer Council Western Australia.
-This is the second year Blueprint Wealth has hosted a Girls’ Night In event. […]
+Blueprint Wealth held its 3rd annual Girls’ Night In fundraiser event on Saturday the 17 November 2018.
+The team is pleased to share they raised $7,655 for supporting partner, Cancer Council Western Australia.
+There were over 50 people who attended the event this year.
+This is the third year Blueprint Wealth has hosted a Girls’ Night In event. […]

 Helping Elderly Parents with Finances: an important conversation